 Picardo currently resides in Washington, D.C., with his wife, Jenny.

-Chris Nee enters his fourth year on Coach Natoli’s staff.
+Chris Nee enters his 7th year on Coach Natoli’s staff.
 Along with his duties as the head Cardinal Pitching Coach, Nee also plays an integral role in player development and in the Cardinal’s year-round recruiting efforts.

 2017 was a tremendous year for Cardinal pitchers.
 Nee oversaw a staff that led the Landmark Conference in strikeouts, with 314, 60 more than closest Cardinal rival.
 Led by All-Region selection Jon Mierzwa and multiple All-Conference selections Joe Salzano and Mason Belcher, the Cardinals have established a deep pitching tradition with a promising future under Nee’s leadership.